Celidons/place-albania/README.md

 Then click on the extension the top right of Chrome (please use chrome, might not work on other browsers)

-2. Now download the file https://github.com/Celidons/place-albania/blob/main/place-albania.user.js
-and press on
+2. Now go to the file https://github.com/Celidons/place-albania/blob/main/place-albania.user.js and press on
 "raw"